 This chicken pasta salad gets a burst of flavor from the smoky bacon, along with diced tomatoes, celery, and onion.
-I used mini penne pasta in this recipe, but macaroni or similar pasta shapes would work as well.
 The lightly seasoned mayonnaise and lemon juice dressing adds moisture without covering the flavors of the vegetables and chicken.

 It's an excellent salad to serve for a summer luncheon, and it makes an excellent hot summer evening main dish.
-Or make this tasty salad for your next family cookout or take it along to a picnic, tailgating event, or potluck dinner.
+Make this tasty salad for your next family cookout or take it along to a picnic, tailgating event, or potluck dinner.

 - 1/2 cup finely chopped red onion